- Pro Video

 manual control, and potentially more into a unified system.

 Ground station systems are designed mainly for BVR, (beyond visual range flying); particularly planned missions such as aerial mapping and surveying.
-Currently, the FAA requires that visual contact with the UAV must be maintained at all times, making the BVR aspect illegal in the U.S. For this reason, companies making ground station systems tend to drop the term BVR from their marketing, even though their systems are quite capable of making entirely automated—even unwatched—flights.
+Currently, the FAA requires that visual contact with the UAV must be maintained at all times, making the BVR aspect restricted in the U.S. For this reason, companies making ground station systems tend to drop the term BVR from their marketing, even though their systems are quite capable of making entirely automated—even unwatched—flights.
+Do note that laws are rapidly changing to catch up to new technology, and every local has its own requirements.
+Be sure to check with your local authorities for up-to-date info on the latest regulations.

 With ground station software, you can define or update an autopilot course